 Food is allowed in most spaces in HSLC.
 Food is allowed in the HSLC lectures halls and we recommend you serve the food outside the lecture hall.
 This requires reserving the space directly outside the lecture hall and ordering tables for the food to be served on.
 If you require a larger space, reserve the Atrium.

 Water: You may need a water source for catering for your food service.
 Reserving room 1203 HSLC in addition to your lecture hall or Atrium in order to access a sink with running water or to store catering carts and supplies out of plain view may be helpful to you.

 Tidy up: Chances are another group is coming into the space soon after your group ends.
 Wipe down tables and tidy up before vacating the space, as you would want done for your group.
 Plan ahead and bring some wipes and paper towels in your meeting supplies.

 Serving Tables: Tables to serve food on are ordered through your online room reservation account using the Moveable Equipment and Furniture template.
 Tables are picked up and returned by you to Classroom and AV Services (CAVS) office in 1240 HSLC.
 If you require more tables than the CAVS inventory, you should order them through Facilities Planning and Management.
 The Atrium should be returned to the standard Atrium Setup when the event concludes.

 Food Delivery: Food Delivery from caterers is best handled on the north side of HSLC in Parking Lot 74.
-There is a unloading zone for deliveries.
+There is a 10 minute unloading zone for deliveries.
 See the yellow circled area where the doors and a ramp are located.

 Insurance: If you are providing food from an off-campus vendor, you must obtain a Certificate of Insurance or check to see if one is already on file at UW Risk Management office.
 This must be filed or on file with the UW Office of Risk Management before the purchase order is issued or invoice paid.
 Forward the certificate of insurance to Risk Management at 21 N park St Ste 6214, Madison, WI 53715, or by fax to 608-262-9082 or firstname.lastname@example.org